jobin212/rc-place/README.md

   "updateLimitInMs": 10
 }
 ```
-Note updateLimit is the update limit in milliseconds.
 * **Error Response**
   * **Code** 401 Unauthorized <br />
     * Make sure you have a valid personal access token in your authorization header.